KelvinHoKaHim/aggregators/README.md

 1. Synthetic benchmarks
 - First_loss_function.png : The loss curve of the first loss function
-- Second_loss_function.png : The loss curve of the secon loss function
+- Second_loss_function.png : The loss curve of the second loss function
 - d.png : The norm of the descent direction ($\|d\|$) in each epoch
 - Measure_of_Pareto_stationarity.png : The measure of Pareto stationarity in each epoch
 - Combined.png : Every plots above being combined into one single image file